Revealed: The 'eye-watering' amount the Govt's spending on contractors and who's reaping the benefits - NZ Herald

 In 2017/18, some $900 million was spent; $923m the year after and $968m in 2019/20.

-But, according to a spokesman for the Public Service Commission, the Commission "never said the actual dollars spent [on consultants] would be reduced".
+But, according to a spokesman for the Public Service Commission, the commission "never said the actual dollars spent [on consultants] would be reduced".

 "It's about getting the right balance of the Public Service workforce, finding the balance between the number of full-time employees and contractors and consultants.